bradallenfisher/dmd-course-materials/practice/linear_narrative.md

 # Linear Narrative

-In this exercise, you will create a non-fiction, linear narrative with a dramatic plot, and publish as an HTML.
+In this exercise, you will create a **[[non-fiction]]**, linear narrative with a dramatic plot, and publish as an HTML file.

+## Themes

+- Breakfast
+- Your trip to the store
+- That time you failed
+-

 ## Reading
 Fiction and Non-fiction